Habbie/hello-dns/auth.md

 .
 86400   IN   SOA   a.root-servers.net. nstld.verisign-grs.com.
 2018032802 1800 900 604800 86400
 ```

-For details of what all these fields mean, please see the [authoritative
-server document](auth.md).

 This says: the authoritative server for the root zone is called
 'a.root-servers.net'.
 This name is however only used for diagnostics.
 Secondly, nstld@verisign-grs.com is the email address of the zone